denisecase/johnson-family-cabin/README.md

 - The Shack - a place to dock the ATV
 - The Dock - overlook the boat launch, lake, and set sail in boat, kayak, or floatie

-## Ride the ATV!

-- We'll need some help to work the land.
-Come ride [The ATV](https://ranger.polaris.com/en-us/ranger-crew-570/)!

 ## Water Access

 ![Clear water](images/land-photos/20200804_100600_HDR.jpg)

-- Until we tame the land, come drop in kayaks, canoes, and more at the convenient boat access (just over the hill and though the woods - or a short drive) at Bear Head Lake State Park Public Access.
+- Until we tame the land, drop in kayaks, canoes, and more at the convenient boat access (just over the hill and though the woods - or a short drive) at Bear Head Lake State Park Public Access.

 - Shore access provides [gentle increase out to a max depth of 36'](images/EaglesNestLake2-depth-map.PNG).